This article is a comprehensive and concise guide to understanding contamination of water sources, especially by pathogens and microbes.

 The fact that current test methods need at least 24 hours to yield results means that even in regions around the world that have access to laboratory facilities, truly efficient water management strategies cannot be implemented since these strategies need real-time data as the input to enable real-time decision making.

-Statistically, 25% of these boil water advisories are directly because Total Coliform and E.coli were found in the water.
-Usually, boil water advisories are lifted after 48 hours on average, many of these boil water advisories can stay in effect for weeks, months and in some rare cases years.
+Statistically, 25% of these boil water advisories are directly because Total Coliforms and E.coli were found in the water.
+Usually, boil water advisories are lifted after 48 hours on average, many of these boil water advisories can stay in effect for weeks, months and in some rare cases, years.

-Alongside other deficiencies in the waterworks systems of some of these regions, boil water advisories are stretched because lifting them needs test data to make sure water is safe and tests are only done in central laboratories and require time to provide the much needed data.
+Alongside other deficiencies in the waterworks systems of some of these regions, boil water advisories are stretched because lifting them needs test data to make sure water is safe and tests are only done in central laboratories, which require time to provide the much needed data.

 This is one of the many examples of why truly efficient water management strategies are in need of technologies that can provide real-time data so decisions can be made in real-time and onsite.

 The above-mentioned discussion is precisely why we at Roshan Water™ Solutions have created VeloCens™.
 Although more information and specifications can be found on the VeloCens™ page, here we explain how our product solves the problems of 24 hour or more turnaround and central lab access requirements.